There it was, in the news last week: the federal government in the United States had set up a website dedicated to UFO disclosure called “aliens.gov.”

 This wanders into the realm of spirits.

-Many orbs of lights reported as alien craft resemble spirit lights seen by ancients up to the presence, not just in the sky but in graveyards and inside “haunted” homes: In other words, that the lights are actually non-material entities.
+Many orbs of light reported as alien craft resemble spirit lights seen by ancients up to the present, not just in the sky but in graveyards and inside “haunted” homes: In other words, the lights often seem to be non-material entities.

 And this has raised the distinct possibility (in our view, probability) that many if not most are demonic.